rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 - To Tx and Broadcast: ```echo tx <frames> | cec-client <Port> -s -d 1```

 **Libraries and tools required for RAFT**
+- libcec should be installed on the PC where the Pulse-Eight CEC Adaptor is connected.
 - python-cec will be used to control the `CEC` adaptor.
 - https://pypi.org/project/cec/ will provide more information on how to use this library.